7Block Labs

 • Security posture

-Where to start with 7Block Labs
+Where to Start with 7Block Labs

 • Hook flags mapping reference (subset):

-• BEFORE_SWAP_FLAG = 1 << 7; AFTER_SWAP_FLAG = 1 << 6; BEFORE/AFTER ADD/REMOVE LIQUIDITY at bits above; ALL_HOOK_MASK = (1 << 14) − 1.
-We lock these in code-gen so your team sees the exact bitmap pre-deploy. (docs.uniswap.org)
+• We've got a few important hook flags for you: BEFORE_SWAP_FLAG = 1 << 7; AFTER_SWAP_FLAG = 1 << 6; and for BEFORE/AFTER ADD/REMOVE LIQUIDITY at those higher bits.
+Plus, there's the ALL_HOOK_MASK = (1 << 14) - 1.
+These are locked in during code generation so your team can see the exact bitmap before you go live.
+Check it out here: (docs.uniswap.org)

 • lpFeeOverride rules baked into tests: